· 4 min read

 • Build: The maximal torta, milanesa, ham, hot dog, fried egg, cheese, the lot

-• Order: Densest on the bean side; cool veg last; pressed firmly
+• Order: Densest on the bean side, cool veg last, pressed firmly

-• Name: Not Cuban, Mexico City's word for “the loaded one”
+• Name: Not Cuban, Mexico City's word for the loaded one

 • Country: Mexico (Mexico City) · the tortería's apex order

-It comes to the table compressed and warm, usually cut in half so the cross-section stays standing while you eat, salsa on the side because there is already a great deal happening inside.
-One bite can reach crisp cutlet, soft egg, salty ham, and sharp cold jalapeño together, which is the reward the engineering buys: the whole roster in a mouthful, still arriving as a sandwich.
-On a tortería board it is the apex order and it is priced as one.
+It comes to the table compressed and warm, usually cut in half so the cross-section stands while you eat, a dish of salsa on the side because there is already a great deal happening inside.
+The cut face is a stratigraphy: the dark line of beans, the pale slab of cutlet, the yellow band of egg, the green and red of the jalapeño and tomato at the top.
+One bite can reach crisp cutlet, soft egg, salty ham, and sharp cold pickle together, the steam of the hot meat and the cool snap of the salad arriving in the same mouthful.
+Little grease runs, because the bean bind holds it in against the toasted bread.

-The cubana is itself the variation rather than a base with sub-variants; what shifts cook to cook is which proteins make the cut and in what order they stack.
-Held against the standard Mexican torta of one or two fillings it reads as that sandwich's limit-case, and the nearest disciplined relative is the torta de milanesa, the same family pared back to a single cutlet rather than pushed to the edge.
+On a tortería board the cubana is itself the variation rather than a base with sub-variants; what shifts cook to cook is which proteins make the cut and in what order they stack.
+Held against the standard Mexican torta of one or two fillings it reads as that sandwich pushed to its limit, and the nearest disciplined relative is the torta de milanesa, the same family pared back to a single cutlet rather than loaded to the edge.

 Read next